ehsanghaffar/awesome-clubhouse/README.md

 # Awesome Clubhouse  [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-Clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
+The clubhouse is a new type of social network based on voice—where people around the world come together to talk, listen and learn from each other in real-time.
 Feel free to take a look.
 You might learn new things.
 They have been designed to provide a quick way to assess your knowledge and to save you time.

 ## Contents